Information about steps the conference is making to reduce its environmental impact

 - To further reduce plastics at the conference, no plastic water bottles will be distributed but water fountains will be available throughout the venue.
 Please bring your own travel bottle/mug to avoid using additional cups.

 For those who cannot avoid travelling by plane, purchasing carbon offsets (or carbon credits) is a personal action that we encourage.
 The concept of carbon offsets is to reduce or avoid greenhouse gas emissions in one place to “offset“ emissions occurring elsewhere.
 When purchasing carbon offsets, you directly support projects that help develop new sources of renewable energy, promote energy efficiency, and encourage land-use and agriculture-based solutions (such as methane abatement).
+You can take up the option to purchase the planting of a native tree on the Hawaiian Islands to support reforestation efforts as part of your registration package.
+Delegates can also plant a tree independently via the convention centre site.

 Several organisations now sell carbon offsets to compensate travel-related emissions.
 We have verified the legitimacy of the following organisations so we recommend using one of them: